aklump/loft_testing/README.md

 **Be aware that skipping only occurs if you're calling `doSubtests()`** inside the method body of your test method as per the examples in this document.

+## Did you know?
+* The global `$drupal_test_info` is set during tests and contains test info.
+Your code can know it's being testing by looking at this variable.

 ## Naming Conventions
 ### Test one function per subtest...